 Lea is Professor Emeritus, Electrical and Computer Engineering at University of California, San Diego.
 He has served as the founding Provost of Warren College, Founding Dean of the Jacobs School of Engineering, and coordinator of the Graduate Program in Materials Science.
 He has received a Guggenheim Fellowship, and is a Fellow of the American Association for the Advancement of Science.
 He is past president of the board of trustees, San Diego Museum of Photographic Arts, and a former board member of Burnham Cancer Research Institute.
 He is currently a board member of the San Diego River Park Foundation and the Athenaeum Music and Art Library.
 He lives in La Jolla, California.

-Ed is Managing Attorney in the Utah Office of Navajo Nation Legal Services.
+Ed is one of the founding trustees of Glen Canyon Institute.
+He is currently Managing Attorney in the Utah Office of Navajo Nation Legal Services.
 He worked nine years as a Montana Water Master, judging water rights disputes, and twelve years with David Brower as a field representative for Friends of the Earth.
 He wrote Montana's Initiative 84, forbidding uranium mill tailings and most other radioactive waste; it passed in 1980 and is still the law.
 He served for four years as a member of the Sierra Club national board of directors.
 He lives in Bluff, Utah.

 Dave is one of the founding trustees for the Glen Canyon Institute.
 The issues at Glen Canyon Dam and a love of history were the stimulus for a career of looking at the management of the Colorado River Basin as a system.
 From 1996 through mid- 2009 he served as science director for the Glen Canyon Institute while establishing his own business, Ecosystem Management International, which specialized in the study of the effects of climate change on large landscapes, river basins and species both nationally and internationally.
 Previously, he spent over 20 years with the Department of the Interior, including as lead scientist for the Bureau of Reclamation's environmental impact studies of Glen Canyon Dam.
 He has also been a private consultant and expert on western water, endangered species, river restoration, the application and use of science, and adaptive management.
 He serves as a board member of the River Policy Network of Japan, Good Dirt Radio, Animas River Task Force, La Plata County Water Commission, the Durango Parks and Open Space Strategic Planning Task Force, and Animas Riverkeeper.
 He currently works and lives in Washington, DC, and Durango, Colorado, near the “River of Lost Souls”, the Animas River on the edge of the Colorado Plateau.